 Unit 02 – Understand common childhood illnesses

-The aim of this unit is to support learners to recognise when a child is unwell, and common childhood illnesses that may occur.
-Learners will also consider the policies and procedures relating to unwell children in an early years’ setting.
+The aim of this unit is to support you to recognise when a child is unwell and common childhood illnesses that may occur.
+You will also consider the policies and procedures relating to unwell children in an early years’ setting.

 Unit 03 – Understand health emergencies and specific health conditions in an early years’ setting

-Upon completion of this course you will be workplace ready, or be able to progress to another HSDC Adult Learning course.
+Upon completion of this course, you will be ready for the workplace and/or you will be able to progress onto another HSDC Adult Learning course.

 Future Career Opportunities